cjstolte/loupedeck-profiles/README.md

 - Bitwarden Desktop App
 - Firefox
   - Note: Will want to update "Dashboard" Url in step 2 of multi-step action.
+    - This opens up my self hosted Heimdall application dashboard in the current tab vs opening a new tab.
+    - Not included in the exported profile, but I added as a second page some of my top visited websites as a quick launch button as well.
+- Microsoft Calculator
+  - Note Application File Path (Win 11 at least): C:\Program Files\WindowsApps\Microsoft.WindowsCalculator_xxxxxxxx\CalculatorApp.exe

 # Screenshots